thanos/terminusdb-client-elixir/README.md

 the design.

 ## License

-Copyright 2026 TerminusDB Contributors.
 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE).